 - Doctoral programs utilize seminar courses that stress active participation by students in intellectual exchange with both faculty and peers and in the critique of published research;

-- Doctoral course work underscores integrating student research into the norms of an academic discipline.
+- Doctoral course-work emphasizes integrating student research into the norms of an academic discipline; and:

 - Master's courses differ from undergraduate courses, and doctoral courses differ from master's courses in their learning outcomes and in the breadth and depth of readings and assignments.